martintxo333/Myrio_kontsola/README.md

 - Sensor data handling
 - User-oriented program design
 -
+---

 ## Author
-Martin Maiz Negred
+Martin Maiz Negredo

-It is intended to be evaluated by the professors of the Industrial Informatics course at EHU.
+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for license rights and limitations.